thompson42/pyspark-dse-cookbook/README.md

 Edit the schema_mismatch_dataframe_union.py paying attention to:

 COMMENT OUT THE FOLLOWING LINE

 UNCOMMENT THE FOLLOWING LINE

-Save the file and run the Spark job again -> Success: An OUTER JOIN has performed the schema merging for you.
+Save the file and run the Spark job again -> Success: An OUTER JOIN has performed the schema merging for you where a UNION failed due to column count mismatch.

 ## Section 4: PySpark scripts for ARCHIVING data from real-time cluster -> Data Lake